Jpipe001/METAR/README.md

 # METAR
-This is a project to WOW your friends and colleges.
+This is a Metar Chart project to WOW your friends and colleges.

 + In Memory of F. Hugh Magee, brother of John Magee author of poem HIGH FLIGHT.
 + Created by John Pipe with lots of help from David Bird and some code from Rui Santos.

-+ Works WORLDWIDE with Avationweather.Gov.
++ This Metar Chart works WORLDWIDE to show Airport Metars from Avationweather.Gov.

 + Most Metar Charts use a Raspberry Pi, this uses a less expensive option of ESP32 and gives much more.
 It uses HTML displays that your favorite web browser can access to display a Summary Display and a Station Display without needing extra hardware.